konfig-dev/konfig-docs/docs/reference/type.md

 ### Structure of a Type

-A type contains three attributes:
+A type contains 4 attributes:

 - **Name: string**